 You’ll notice the word “rubric” in the name—that’s the basis for this tool.
-I know, i’s nothing new; Rubrics have been a popular tool in education for a very long time.
-However, in this case we are talking about an Enriched Rubric (ER) specific to the e-learning environment.
-When creating an ER, you can add types of criteria that are associated to learning and interaction analysis indicators (LIAI) such as collaboration, grades to assignments and study of learning resources.
+I know it’s nothing new; Rubrics have been a popular tool in education for a very long time.
+However, in this case, we are talking about an Enriched Rubric (ER) specific to the e-learning environment.
+When creating an ER, you can add types of criteria that are associated with learning and interaction analysis indicators (LIAI), such as collaboration, grades to assignments and study of learning resources.

 Looking at Lae-R in Action

-- When the students has interacted with 3 or 4 people, and
+- When the students have interacted with 3 or 4 people, and

 - When the student has interacted with 5 people or more.

 Using the more than (>=) operator, these three levels create a distinct set of points according to enrichment level check values.
 Therefore, if a student has interacted with several other different students, he/she will be at level three of that criterion.

 Taking it a step further, you can take the score of that student and assess his/her performance in comparison to other students for the same criteria.
 This is called “global scope evaluation” and uses percentages for all logical comparisons.
 So, if all students (including the one being evaluated) have interacted with an average value of 6 people, the number 6 will correspond to 100% of the students’ average and, in this case, should accordingly use as level check values a) 0%, b) 50% and c) 83%.
 All you have to do in order to make such a comparison is to change the “related to” sub-criterion in enrichment from “student” to “students” and also make corresponding changes to level check values.